 Twenty years on, what is the issue today?

-Let us be frank: this debate about which of strategy or execution is most important, is a 20 year old debate.
+Let us be frank: this debate about which of strategy choice, or strategy execution, is most important, is a 20 year old debate.
 What is the issue today?

 Strategy execution must be a process from which lessons about the strategy, intentions and ambitions are learnt and they are then refined.
 Strategy is a continuous learning process informed by execution.